-I’ve seen people put thousands of pounds into a company’s shares because of an article in Investor’s Chronicle, a new product they’ve seen at John Lewis, or even a tip from a bloke in the pub.
+I’ve seen many people put thousands of pounds into a company’s shares because of an article in Investor’s Chronicle, a new product they’ve seen at John Lewis, or even a tip from Twitter.

-In contrast, people routinely burn through weekends and shoe leather visiting dozens of properties before finally plumping for one – and that’s on top of countless hours researching via websites.
+In contrast, people routinely burn through weekends and shoe leather visiting dozens of properties before finally plumping for one.
+That’s on top of countless hours researching via websites.

 If only they took as much time on their investing knowledge .